 #44 Kanamari Macambo – Passionflower | Love enhancer

-The Kanamari (related to Katukina) tribe lives in lower Amazon region of Peru and Brazildeep inside the Amazon Rainforest.
-There are currently an estimated 2,800 Kanamari indians in Brazil.
-The Kanamari people posess a deep and rich heritage that has lasted for generations.
-They are located within the amazon jungles away from the influences of settlers.
-They refer to themselves as Canamari or Tukuna, which means people.
-The Kanamari people are also known for their natural healing methods, or curandeiros, as well as the facial tattoos of the older generations.
-The Kanamari people believe they were created by Tamakori, who first created them and then later left and created the whites.
+There are currently an estimated 2,800 Kanamari Indians in the state of Amazonas in Brazil.
+The Kanamari people speak a language from the Katukinan family and possess a rich ritual heritage that has lasted for generations.
+They live isolated in the Amazon jungle, away from the influences of settlers.
+They refer to themselves as Canamari or Tukuna, which translates into people.
+They are well known for their natural healing methods, as well as for the facial tattoos of the older generations.
+The Kanamari people believe they were created by Tamakori, who first created them and then later created the whites.

-The Kanamari’s we work with belong to a small community of only 60 Kanamaris that live in the community Umariaçú in the upper part of the Itaquaí river.
+The community we work with belongs to a small group of only 60 Kanamaris who live in the community of Umariaçú in the upper part of the Itaquaí river.

-Raimunda Kanamari is 70 years old, she is one of the few elder women that keeps the tradition of preparing the rape.
-She knows many recipes and ways to prepare special combinations for different occasions.
-She learned from the elders of her community and from neighboring groups like the Tanimuka.
+Raimunda Kanamari is 70 years old.
+She is one of the few elder women that keeps the tradition of preparing rapé.
+Traditionally, snuffs are used during ceremonies, however, certain blends are used for other activities like hunting or when someone is sick.
+Raimunda knows many recipes and ways to prepare special combinations for different occasions.
+She learned from her tribe elders and from neighboring groups like the Tanimuka.

-She combines her work of planting food for her family, with growing magical plants and preparing medicine.
-She travels eight days downstream the Yavari riverto reach Brazilian city of Atalaya to exchange her medicines for yuca, bananas, salt and other products that are not available in the jungle.
-Raimunda goes every 3 months down the river to make this exchange, locals value her medicine very much.
+She combines her work cultivating food for her family, with gathering healing plants and preparing remedies.
+Every 3 months she travels downstream the Yavari river to reach the Brazilian city of Atalaya where she exchanges her remedies for salt, matches, pots, and other products that are not available in the jungle.
+Her weekly visit is always highly anticipated.